The Best of The Easybeats + Pretty Girl

-The Best of The Easybeats + Pretty Girl is the first compilation album by The Easybeats featuring a selection of songs recorded by the group between 1965 and 1966.
+The Best of The Easybeats + Pretty Girl is the first compilation album by the Australian rock band the Easybeats featuring a selection of songs recorded by the group between 1965 and 1966.
 The album was originally released in Australia and New Zealand under the Parlophone label under the then current licensing arrangement by the band's production company Albert Productions.

 Background

 After the success of the band's single "Friday On My Mind" in the U.K., The Easybeats continued work with the single's producer Shel Talmy on a debut album for their international label United Artists Records.
 The finished album, titled Good Friday, was released in Europe in May 1967.
 However, due to contract issues, no album of the new material was released in their home country of Australia.

 Instead Albert Productions compiled "greatest hits" package of the band's most popular Australian singles and EP tracks.
 Three songs from the Good Friday album were included on the album, with "Pretty Girl" (which hadn't yet seen a release in Australia) promoted as a "new" song.
 The album was released in May 1967 during the group's homecoming tour of Australia.